https://qoqm.nanotec.cnr.it/# QOQM

 Scope

-The Quantum Optics and Quantum Materials school is part of the I-Phooqs Quantum Weeks activities, organized by I-Phooqs Infrastructural Network and funded by the European Union through the NextGenerationEU initiative.
+The Quantum Optics and Quantum Materials school is part of the I-Phooqs Quantum Weeks activities, organized by I-Phooqs Infrastructural Network, and of the education activities of the National Quantum Science and Technology Institute (NQSTI), funded by the European Union through the NextGenerationEU initiative.
 The school is designed to educate students on the latest advances in quantum sciences and technologies, focusing on quantum materials, nanodevices, and photonics.
 It will cover cutting-edge research in quantum computing and quantum information, exploring various platforms from superconductors to quantum materials and photons.
 This school is part of the portfolio of four EIC Pathfinder Challenge projects:

 Project ARTEMIS: “moleculAR maTerials for on-chip intEgrated quantum lIght sourceS”